 Benefit: We work hard to reach the buying power of the economy so your audience will be the ones holding the purse strings.
 You’ll be talking directly to the folks with the money, the decision makers of the household.

 Feature: Country music

-Benefit: It’s America’s (and especially in our region) favorite music genre and the Tri State’s had a relationship with WRUL and it’s country format for about 40 years now (since 1974).
+Benefit: It’s America’s (and especially in our region) favorite music genre and the Tri State’s had a relationship with WRUL and it’s country format since 1974.

 Feature: Professional Quality Creative Commercials

 Benefit: You don’t have to be as big as McDonalds or Wal Mart to sound just as big, awesome and important.
 We use the same audio editing software as the folks who produce ads for the big guys, use professional quality microphones like the folks who produce ads for the big guys and we know how to write, produce and create commercials to make you sound just as big and awesome as the big guys, until you are one of the big guys.

 Feature: Local Sports coverage

 Benefit: You get to join in the community spirit and build some great public relations by banding together with potential customers to root for our local sports teams.
 Because we cover the games as they’re happening, we get both die hard fans, families and friends of the players as well as folks who simply want to be in the know with how the team is doing listening to our broadcasts.
 Those listeners want to trade dollars for products/services of businesses who support the same team they do.

 Benefit: If your target audience is Carmi, Crossville, Norris City, Omaha Enfield, Grayville…use WROY and don’t waste time talking to folks too far away to benefit from your product or service

 Benefit: Reach the MOST affluent section of the population…especially when advertising during local news broadcasts.
 These are the folks with the most discretionary money to spend